rocky-linux/documentation/docs/books/web_services/05-load-balancer-proxies.md

 * if varnish is behind load balancers: as the LBs are generally in cluster mode, they are already in HA mode.
 A check from the LBs verifies varnish availability.
 If a varnish server no longer responds, it is automatically removed from the pool of available servers.
 In this case, varnish is in ACTIVE/ACTIVE mode.
 * if varnish isn't behind a LB cluster, clients address a VIP (see Heartbeat chapter), which is shared between the 2 varnishes.
 In this case, varnish is in ACTIVE/PASSIVE mode.
 If the active server is no longer available, the VIP switches to the second varnish node.
-* When a backend is no longer available, it can be removed from the varnish backend pool either automatically (with a healthcheck) or manually in CLI mode (usefull to ease the upgrades/updates).
+* When a backend is no longer available, it can be removed from the varnish backend pool either automatically (with a health check) or manually in CLI mode (useful to ease the upgrades/updates).

 #### Ensuring scalability